Single Sign-On (SSO) with SAML 2.0

 Written by Jarad on July 24, 2023

-Single Sign-On (SSO) is a secure authentication method allowing users to access multiple applications with a single login credential.
+Single Sign-On (SSO) is a secure authentication method that allows users to access multiple applications with a single login credential.
 With SSO, users do not have to remember different usernames and passwords for each application.
 Instead, they can sign in once and access all their authorized applications.

-Once SSO is enabled, your organization will receive a convenient link for signing in with SSO, which can be bookmarked or linked to.
+Once enabled, your organization will receive a convenient link for signing in with SSO, which can be bookmarked or linked to.
+Use this link if your Identity Provider (IdP) supports a Start URL.

 FastBound will set a first-party cookie every time a user successfully signs in with SSO.
-This cookie will trigger a panel to be displayed above our standard login form, reminding the user that your organization uses SSO with a “Sign on with YOUR_ORG” button.
+This cookie will display a panel above our standard login form, reminding the user that your organization uses SSO with a “Sign on with YOUR_ORG” button.

 Registering New Users